 For a bigger house, you’ll pay more.

-In Las Tablas, Panama Relocation Tours meets with a lady who rents a nice furnished 1 bedroom house for $180.
-Another couple I know there rents a furnished 3 bedroom, 2 bath house 1500 SF house for $400 per month.
-It’s hot in Las Tablas so you’ll have additional expenses for air conditioning.
+In Chitre, during a Panama Relocation Tour, we meet with a couple who rents a nice furnished two-bedroom house for $350…. with an Ocean view!
+Another couple I know in Volcan rents a furnished 2 bedroom, 2 bath house for $500 per month.
+In warmer areas, electricity may not be included in your rent so you’ll have additional expenses for air conditioning.

-The quality of homes in expat communities will usually be much better than the quality of homes in non-expat communities (unless you pay more money).
+The quality of homes in ex-pat communities will usually be much better than the quality of homes in non-expat communities.
 Hot water at every faucet is NOT a given in Panama.
-But in expat communities you are much more likely to have hot water at every faucet in the house.
+But in ex-pat communities, you are much more likely to have hot water at every faucet in the house.

-If you want to live close to an expat community but you’re on a limited budget, you can usually reduce your costs if you move 15 or 30 minutes away.
+If you want to live close to an ex-pat community but you’re on a limited budget, you can usually reduce your costs if you move 15 or 20 minutes away.
 You’re still close enough to participate in all the activities.
 Caldera is about 20 minutes away from downtown Boquete.
-Last year an expat bought a 2 bedroom house on a large lot for $35,000 there.
+Last year an ex-pat bought a 2 bedroom house on a large lot for $35,000 there.
 Another couple purchased a furnished two-bedroom house on two acres for $120,000 in Dolega which is halfway between David and Boquete.
-You’d never find that price in Boquete.
+You’d never find that kind of price in Boquete.

-We strongly recommend that you rent for at least 6-12 months before you even think about buying a property in Panama.
+We strongly recommend that you rent for at least 6 months before you even think about buying a property in Panama.
 Renting for a year would be better so you can experience both seasons.
 In some cases, it makes more sense to just be a renter and not buy.
 Rents are affordable.
 Renting gives you the flexibility to try out a variety of different areas in Panama.
-Buying is easy but selling could take many years.
+Buying is easy but selling could take many many years.

-In expat communities you are more likely to have a wide variety of restaurants with very good food.
-Some of these will be expat owned.
-In Boquete we have traditional Panamanian food, fish restaurants, Italian, Mexican, German, Peruvian, French, Spanish, Pizza, Egyptian, sandwich shops, and more.
+In ex-pat communities, you are more likely to have a wide variety of restaurants with very good food.
+In Boquete, we have many traditional Panamanian food ($5 a meal) restaurants, fish restaurants, Italian, Mexican, Peruvian, Spanish, Pizza, Egyptian, sandwich shops, and more.
 We even have a microbrewery in Boquete!

-Even in small expat communities like Boquete and Coronado you’ll have a better chance of finding the grocery or pharmacy items you want.
-In small non-expat communities like Sante Fe, Las Tablas or Volcan there will be less of a selection so you’ll need to make occasional trips to a larger town to get the things you need.
+In small non-expat communities like Sante Fe and Pedasi, there will be less of a selection so you’ll need to make occasional trips to a larger town to get the things you need.

-Moving to an already established expat community will make your transition much easier.. you’ll have more social activities, and you’ll have more conveniences ..but all that comes at a price.
-You’ll pay more to live in an expat community.
-English will be spoken at most places.
+Moving to an already established ex-pat community will make your transition much easier.. you’ll have more social activities, and you’ll have more conveniences ..but all that comes at a price.
+You’ll pay more to live in an ex-pat community.
+English will be spoken in most places.

 Where you decide to move to in Panama will depend on your personal preferences and your budget.

-No matter what you’ve read about each area in Panama or seen on videos, you can’t really get a “feel” for what it will be like until you go visit the town and visit with expats who live there.
-You need boots on the ground.
+No matter what you’ve read about each area in Panama or seen on videos, you can’t really get a “feel” for what it will be like until you go visit the town.